code-with-amitk/Code-examples/Threads_Processes_IPC/MultiCPU_MultiCore/Core/Multicore/README.md

 ## Multicore
-- **What?** CPU chip having 4, 8, or more complete processors/CPU's on them.
+- **What?** CPU chip having 4, 8, or more complete processors/CPU's(mini chips) on them.
 These independent processors are called cores.
-- **Max cores?** Intel Xeon provides 24 cores/processor.
+- **Max cores?** Intel Xeon Phi supports 60 cores/processor.
 Each core can have AT-MAXIMUM 2 threads.
-Total threads = 48
+Total threads = 120
 - **Terms?**
   - *Dual Core?* 2 CPU's on  Single CPU Chip
   - *Wuad Core?* 4 CPU's on Single CPU Chip